 John Seeley's Jazz and Saxophone Group have performed on the bandstands at Castle Park in Colchester and Priory Park, Southend, Essex.

 He also teaches specialised masterclasses and has recently started a Big Band workshop.
 For more information please see the Diary page.
-John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017 returning again in 2021.
+John has also taught workshops in Colchester and Brentwood, Essex, at the Semer Jazz workshop in Ipswich, Suffolk, a Jazz workshop at the Maldon Festival, Essex and has taught a Jazz Ensemble Playing workshop at the Ipswich Jazz Festival, Suffolk, every year since 2017.
 In 2020, John taught online workshops for the Essex Easter Jazz and The Jazz Centre UK and the Suffolk Jazz School.

 He has written articles on aspects of jazz, and performs in a range of performances and recording projects with various groups and artists.
 This includes the professional jazz duo JazzDuo with guitarist David Warren, the quartet Interplay that performs Hard bop/Bebop jazz, and jazz duo Vieux Carré with guitarist Ben Fisher.